illinois-impact/ece408_project/README.md

 ## Milestone 2
 **A New CPU Convolution Layer in MxNet: Due Friday November 17th, 2017**

+See the [description](#markdown-header-skeleton-code-description) of the skeleton code for background information.

 ### 2.1 Add a simple CPU forward implementation

-Modify `src/operator/custom/ece408.cc` to implement the forward CPU operator.
+Modify `ece408_src/new-forward.h` to implement the forward convolution described in [Chapter 16 of the textbook](https://wiki.illinois.edu/wiki/display/ECE408Fall2017/Textbook+Chapters).
+The performance of the CPU convolution is not part of the project evaluation.

 ## Milestone 3
 **A New GPU Convolution Layer in MxNet: Due Friday December 1st, 2017**

-### 2.1 Add a simple CPU forward implementation
+### 3.1 Add a simple GPU forward implementation

-Modify `src/operator/custom/ece408.cc` to implement the forward CPU operator.
+Modify `ece408_src/new-forward.cuh` to implement a forward GPU convolution.
+The operator does not need to be optimized for this milestone.

+### 3.2 Create a profile with `nvprof`.

+Provide a profile showing that the forward pass is running on the GPU.

 ## Final Submission
 **An Optimized Layer and Final Report: Due Friday December 15th, 2017**